etfre/StardewSpeak/readme.md

 All menus can (or will) be navigated by voice.
 As an example, to load a saved game from the title menu, say `load` to enter the saved game menu, then `game` followed by the number of the game you want to play, e.g. `game three` to load the third game.
 If you have more than four saved games, `scroll down` and `scroll up` will click the up and down arrows.
 See the [menus file](docs/menus.md) for more information and a list of available menu-specific commands.

 Once in game, try saying `go to farm` to begin walking from your farmhouse interior to your farm.
-Saying `stop` will stop whatever the farmer is currently doing.
+Saying `stop` will stop whatever your farmer is currently doing.

 ## Commands